Pimchanok Luevisadpaibul

 Pimchanok Luevisadpaibul (พิมพ์ชนก ลือวิเศษไพบูลย์; born 30 September 1992), nicknamed Baifern (ใบเฟิร์น; lit.
 "Fern Leaf"), is a Thai actress and model.
 She rose to fame for her lead role as Nam in the 2010 sleeper movie hit Crazy Little Thing Called Love with co-star Mario Maurer.
 She has been a freelance actress since 2016.

 Early life

 Baifern, a Thai actress of Chinese descent, was born on September 30, 1992, in Dusit, Bangkok, Thailand.
 She began her career in the Thai entertainment as a model for a popular brand of student shoes while she was in grade 6 of primary school.
 She has a younger brother named Field Jirathit.

 She earned a bachelor's degree in Filmography from Srinakharinwirot University.

 She rose to fame after playing 'Nam' in the hit romantic-comedy A Little Thing Called Love alongside co-star Mario Maurer.

 Personal life

+She is close friends with Davika Hoorne because they used to be in the same agency.

 In 2022, Baifern and Naphat Siangsomboon officially announced their relationship, but they broke up in July 2024.